-Report on line 22, column (a), any amounts attributable to environmental remediation costs included in the net income per the income statement.
+Report on line 22, column (a), any amounts attributable to environmental remediation costs included on Part I, line 11.
 Report in columns (b), (c), and (d), as applicable, any deductible amounts attributable to environmental remediation costs described in section 198 that are paid or incurred during the current tax year.